Getting Your Financial Ducks In A Row Rotating Header Image

 Starting Early

 Circumstances require it.
 If you’re in ill health, have a shortened life expectancy, or have very limited other resources, it may be necessary to start taking your Social Security benefit early.
-The financial calculations that we do that explain how delaying receipt of benefits is the better choice always assume that the recipient will live to at least age 80 or beyond, and can get along using other resources until age 70.
+The financial calculations that we do that explain how delaying receipt of benefits is the better choice, always assume that the recipient will live to at least age 80 or beyond and can get along using other resources until filing at age 70.
 If one or the other (or both) of these circumstances is not the case for you, it likely makes more sense to begin taking your benefit earlier.

 Spouse with a relatively small benefit.
-If the spouse with the lower wage base has earned a relatively small benefit and intends to switch over to a Spousal Benefit as soon as it makes financial sense (may require a File and Suspend by the other spouse), it might make more sense to start taking the smaller benefit early, even though it is reduced.
+If the spouse with the lower wage base has earned a relatively small benefit and intends to switch over to a Spousal Benefit as soon as it makes financial sense, it might make more sense to start taking the smaller benefit early, even though it is reduced.
 In this case the financial impact of starting to take the benefit early doesn’t amount to a significant reduction in real dollars, so taking the benefit for several years is just extra “gravy on your french fries”, in a manner of speaking.

 Psychological impact.
-If you simply cannot stand the thought of leaving your Social Security benefit in the government’s hands any longer than necessary – and you feel it’s to your best interest to start early (even in the face of facts to the contrary), then by all means start early.
-If that’s what it takes to ease your mind, you should do it – life’s too short to be wrought up over such matters.
+If you simply cannot stand the thought of leaving your Social Security benefit in the government’s hands any longer than necessary and you feel it’s to your best interest to start early (even in the face of facts to the contrary), then by all means start taking benefits early.
+If that’s what it takes to ease your mind, you should do it.
+Life’s too short to be wrought up over such matters.

 Closing Thoughts